 The story flowed smoothly, and was a quick, easy read.
 It turns out that I read an uncorrected proof copy of the book, so a lot of these things were corrected by the editor before publication.
-Not all were, as many of them are common mistakes we all make in both spoken English, many writers make them in written English, and many editors let them slide.
-I have adjusted my “grumpiness” to allow for those changes:
+Not all were, as many of them are common mistakes we all make in both spoken English, many writers make them in written English.
+Unfortunately, many editors let them slide.
+I have adjusted my “grumpiness” to allow for those corrections:

 - using “try and…” in place of “try to…”;

 - using a question mark at the end of a statement;

 - misplacement of “only” within sentences;